US Green Card Eligibility Guide

 You may also be required to enrol your biometric information, namely, your fingerprints, signature and a photograph of your face, as well attend an interview where you will be questioned in detail about your green card eligibility.

-How long will my green card application take?
+How long does a green card application take?

 The timescales involved for getting a green card can vary significantly depending on the category in which you are applying.
 For the preference based categories there can be significant wait times of up to several years.
 This is because the visa numbers are limited for each category on an annual basis.